EloiStree/GurubashiWorldOfWarcraftHardcore/README.md

 [<img width="979" height="223" alt="image" src="https://github.com/user-attachments/assets/15d13516-9619-467d-8d0b-06d5c7b159c1" />](https://wowpedia.fandom.com/wiki/Gurubashi_Arena)

 > **Warning 1:** Private servers are against the World of Warcraft Terms of Service.
-> You should have an active monthly subscription to the official game to participate in this server mode.
+> You please have an active monthly subscription to the official game to participate in those servers mode.
 > This is not, and should not be, a substitute for the official release.
 > This project is a fan-made mode for educational purposes.
 > *We are not against Blizzard; we just want to have fun in the world we were born in.*

 ---

 > **Warning 2:** All bots on World of Warcraft public servers should be banned, hunted, and reported.
-> Outside of public servers, I truly believe in the educational purpose of coding your way through the game.
+> But outside of public servers, and bots hunting , I truly believe in the educational purpose of coding your way through the game.
 > Servers dedicated to learning to code should exist, similar to **Minecraft Education**.
 > By creating bots, you learn how to fight them and how to make their lives harder.
 > *The Gurubashi servers are here for that: to learn to code while having fun.*

 ---

 > **Note:** We fight an unequal battle with bots because they don’t sleep and they have numbers.
 > But by reporting some of them, Blizzard can track back many of them, observe, and remove them.
 > I won’t lie, I started creating bots because:
-> – Killing 30,000 mobs or fishing for a week straight for a mount is inhuman.
+> - Killing 30,000 mobs or fishing for a week straight for a mount is inhuman.
 > – I don’t have $80 to boost a character or three weeks of my life to kill boars (with the auto-leveling).
-> My favorite sport on public servers is to make white-hat bots run around the world to find them and report them all.
+> - My favorite sport on public servers is to make white-hat bots run around the world to find bots to report them all.
 > *So if you bot on public servers, at least try to be a good bot for the community.*

 ---